ssadedin/ximmer/docs/example.md

 gunzip *.gz
 ```

+Note: the choice of reference is arbitrary as long as you provide the appropriate fasta,
+.fai and .dict files.

 ## Install a library in R to Initialize the Personal R Directory

-This is a quirk of the fact we are installing the first ever libraries:
+This step is a quirk of the fact we are installing the first ever R
-the first library installed will prompt the creation and initialisation
+libraries on the system: the first library installed will prompt the
-of the personal R library folder.
-Without doing this step manually,
+creation and initialisation of the personal R library folder.
+Without doing
-the later Ximmer install will fail unless you run it as root.
+this step manually, the later Ximmer install will fail unless you run it as root.

 ```
 ssadedin@ximmer-demo:~/ximmer$ R